bobbyngo/Elevator-Control-System-And-Simulator/README.md

 # Iteration 4
 Adding error states for DOOR_STUCK and ELEVATOR_STUCK by determining the floor would case these state to happen.
 If the elevator reaches those floor the error state would appear.
 Adding the state machine pattern, making the system configurable

+# Iteration 5
+Adding GUI for the program to demonstrate to represent the workflow </br>
+Adding the elevator and components logics such as the arrival sensor, buttons, and lamps Improving assigning requests algorithm to the Scheduler </br>
+Adjust the error handling by adding a new column to the input.txt file </br>
+Adding unit tests and fix bugs

 ## Project structure: